 The Development of the Telescope Test Structure for LISA Telescope Stability MeasurementsBulletin of the American Physical Society

 The LISA telescope is a critical part of the science interferometer and is subject to the 1pm/Hz‾‾‾√ in-band length stability requirement and the long term length stability requirement of 1 um over mission durations.
 These tests will be conducted by building an ultra-stable optical cavity, the Telescope Test Structure (TTS), around it.
-The TTS design must be accommodating of the ∼84 cm long telescope, the internal and external alignment tolerances with the telescope and the manufacturing limitations while meeting the stringent requirements.
+The TTS design must be accommodating of the ∼84 cm long telescope.

 Arm locking performance for the new LISA designBulletin of the American Physical Society